Sierra Nevada Range, California

 Rock Creek Rd connects Copperopolis past Salt Spring Reservoir with Milton.

-Copperopolis is also where the foothills begin.
-The Foothills are an elevation band that contain a plethora of roads between the 1000–4000 foot elevation band that becomes an endless list of roads this site will focus on over the coming years.
+Copperopolis is also where the Sierra Foothills begin.
+The Sierra Foothills are an elevation band that contain a plethora of roads between the 1000–4000 foot elevation band that becomes an endless list of roads this site will focus on over the coming years.
 The nearby Little Dragon is likely the poster child for foothill roads.
 Whenever you’re ready to explore these roads, you’ll spend years crossing them off.
 There are many left-over from 1850s Gold Rush Days when mining camps were connected by a spider web of roads with boomtowns at every intersection.
+These were walking paths, then horse trails, then wagon roads, then pavement was laid over these wagon roads.
+Then one day you showed up on your motorcycle.

 East of Copperopolis six miles on the hilltop is Pool Station Rd connecting over to San Andreas.
-A much better parallel alternative to the busy Highway 49, Pool Station Rd is spirited fun and the southern leg of my Holy Grail Triad in this region.
-Sutter-Ione Rd makes of the northern leg of the Holy Grail, and Stoney Creek is the middle.
-Another day, we’re here to ride Highway 4 over the Sierra.
+A much better parallel alternative to the busy Highway 49, Pool Station Rd is spirited fun and the Part III southern leg of my Holy Grail Triad in this region.
+Sutter-Ione Rd makes of the northern leg (Part I) of the Holy Grail, and Stony Creek Rd (Part II) is the middle.
+Another day, we’re here to ride Highway 4 over the Sierra Range.

 Author Bret Harte also used Angels Camp as the setting for his book The Luck of Roaring Camp published in 1868.
 The story proved so popular, it was first made into a film in 1910 and another five film adaptions were made all the way to 1981.

 Angels Camp also sat atop a massive vein of gold that extended east out of town to the southern edge of Altaville.
-Hard Rock mines were developed and at their peak, over 200 stamps operated day and night to crush the quartz rock that contained the veins of gold.
+Hard Rock mines were developed and at their peak, over 200 stamps operated day and night to crush the quartz rock that was contained in the veins of gold beneath the town.
 Five mines operated here producing a total of over $20 million in gold during the 1880s and 1890s.

 Highway 4 gains in elevation to Vallecito.
 Here is where Levi Strauss created the first pair of Levi's out of the canvas from his tent.
 Not everyone was searching for gold during the Gold Rush.
 Often the prospectors that truly struck gold were the merchants the supplied the miners.
 Prospectors that were convinced the next big strike was always under the next rock, or in the next pan of gravel, were willing to pay high prices for just about anything.